Maxeman5126/Auto-Set-Loot/README.md

 # Auto-Set-Loot

-Easily set loot from a command in game without needing
+Easily set loot from a command "setloot" in game.

 # Commands